vaibhavsagar/website/drafts/hamts-from-scratch.md

     CPU time:   1.14s

-And we can memoise it by storing previously calculated results and using them if they are available:
+We can memoise it by storing previously calculated results and using them if they are available:

 ```haskell